-My tasks have been to give new life to already existing places.
-I've worked in detail with telling different stories that fit with the tone and world of the already live game.
+In my work as a World Designer my main focus was on environmental storytelling.
+I created over 70 different locations in the world, some minor scenes, and some bigger locations like farms, cities and factory areas.
+I worked in detail with coming up with and telling different stories that fit with the tone and world of the already live game.
 I always try to make my locations contribute with something new and unique and feel memorable to the player.

-I have the freedom to choose what to include in the locations and what narrative to tell.
+Responsible to choose what to include in the locations I built and what narrative to convey.

 Responsible for all final propping, lights and gameplay functions in the locations I've worked on.

 Some terrain work.

 Work as a part of the game's live team.
 The game had been live apr.
 2 years when I came on so I had to get an understanding for the already existing game.

 My Internal Guidelines

 Every place should feel logical and be justified to exist within the game world.
 I always ask myself why the place exists, what were people doing there before the game story started?
 What are they doing there now?

 The stories I tell shall fit well together with the game and immerse the player further into the world.